 After first hearing about the Sulphur Creek hike on a podcast, I knew I had to do it.
 I started thinking of it as the desert narrows.
 Yes, the narrows in Zion technically are the desert, but this actually felt like desert.
 I finally hiked part of the narrows in Zion the week before, still out of order, I know, and now I got to do Sulphur Creek to compare them.
+This is the perfect hot weather day hike in Capitol Reef.

 I knew going into it that they would be very different, like not even close to the same thing, but I was more excited about this.
 I don’t like water things so I was very nervous about hiking the narrows in Zion, but more on that later.
 We made the drive from Bullfrog to Capitol Reef and parked in the Chimney Rock parking lot, just across the street from the Sulphur Creek trailhead.